 Stress has long been associated with multiple health problems including heart disease, insomnia and depression, but a recent study conducted in collaboration between New York Medical College (NYMC) and the Biomedical Research Center of Slovak Academy of Sciences suggests that when it comes to your health, not all stress is created equal.

-“It’s about the interplay between the local immune system and fat cells,” explains Dr. Laukova.
+“It’s about the interplay between the local immune system and fat cells,” explains Professor Laukova.

 This new study comes on the heels of the previous studies by the same team, (Prior Repeated Stress Attenuates Cold-Induced Immunomodulation Associated with “Browning” in Mesenteric Fat of Rats, published in 2016), which revealed that prolonged exposure to cold temperatures (4°C) stimulates genes which turn white fat into brown fat—the “good fat” which is tied to higher metabolic rates.

 In their first experiment, the team exposed rats to prolonged cold and discovered the rats’ fat tissue had experienced a “browning” effect.
 In the second experiment, a new group of rats experienced continuous psychological stress (known as immobilization stress) for seven days followed by an additional period of cold stress for seven days.
 When compared, the rats in the second experiment did not receive the same browning benefits as the first group, indicating that the prolonged psychological stress prevented the browning process.

 “Our studies indicated that while the acute stress generally impacted the body, especially the immune system, in a positive way, when the stress was prolonged, the rats weren’t able to experience the positive benefits.
 But most importantly, it was the stress characteristics which mattered the most,” Professor Laukova said.